wp-plugins/youtube-embed-plus/readme.txt

 5. YouTube Embed Screenshot 5: Wizard Search Results Screenshot

 == Changelog ==

+= YouTube Embed 8.5 =
+This update features a new iOS related option for both Free and PRO users.
+PRO users additionally have the new mobile compatibility checker.

 = YouTube Embed 8.4 =
 This update features improved responsive theme support for both Free and PRO versions.
 It also adds refined schema tag support to the Pro SEO feature.